brillout/handli/readme.md

 </p>
 <br/>

-JavaScript library that handles network errors.
+JavaScript library to handle network errors.

 Handli aims to bring sensible defaults to questions like:
-When the user goes offline, what should happen with the UI?
+When the user goes offline, what should happen with the user interface?

 It is customizable and
 progressively removable.
-So that you can quickly ship a prototype wihtout worrying about network issues, and later progressively replace Handli with your own error handling.

 [Live Demo](https://brillout.github.com/handli)
 <br/><br/>